 I've been mostly posting movie reviews lately.
 I like to watch movies and I like to think critically about them, but I don't have the filmic chops to write consistently insightful reviews of films, nor do I have any interest in being a, like, movie thought leader.
-No offense to those who are.

 But I've always wanted this to be a place where I can write down my polished thoughts about tech & the Internet.
 And I don't know that I've done that, consistently.